How Dog Groomers and Pet Services Win AI Citations

 Content Depth as an Authority Signal

 Reviews are one of the most powerful trust signals AI uses for local service recommendations.
 But the type of review matters as much as the volume and rating.
 For pet groomers, there is a significant and underappreciated difference between a five-star review that says "great groomer, highly recommend" and one that says "Took my anxious rescue Labrador who gets stressed with strangers.
-The groomer gave him plenty of time to settle in, used calm handling throughout, and he came home relaxed.
-First groom that did not traumatize him."
+The groomer gave him plenty of time to settle in, used calm handling throughout, and he came home relaxed."

 What AI Extracts From Reviews